Average Customer Acquisition Cost (CAC) By Industry

 3. Customer Churn Rate

-Customer Churn Rate refers to the number of people that sign up for your product and leave without going through the user activation process.
+Customer Churn Rate refers to the number of people that sign up for your product and leave for any given reason.
 These people are basically your lost investment.
 You should want your customer churn rate to be as low as possible.
 Ideally, you should strive to have a negative churn rate.

 4. User Retention Rate

 The user retention rate is the opposite of the customer churn rate.
-It represents the rate of people that utilize the services you provide for a certain period and then go on through their user activation process.
+It represents the rate of people that utilize the services you provide for a certain period and proceed to use it for a number of months or years.
 Just like you should want your customer churn rate to be as low as possible, you should want your user retention rate to be as high as possible.

 How To Calculate Customer Acquisition Cost?